Minty Kitchen

 • Gluten-Free Beef Stew Recipe

-✔️ It’s even better the next day after the flavors have time to meld together.
+Make ahead - It's even better the next day, after the flavors have had time to meld.

 A dutch oven filled with beef stew with squash and carrots and wooden spoon on side.